holgerbrandl/kdfutils/README.md

 flightsdata.columnNames()
 ```

-2. Bidirectional conversion between krangl and kotlin-dataframe
+### Bidirectional conversion between krangl and kotlin-dataframe

 ```kotlin
 irisData.toKotlinDF().toKranglDF()
 ```
 Note: `kdfutils` does not have a runtme dependency on krangl.
 It's up to the user to add it if bi-directional conversion is needed

+### Extended unfold support

-3. KDF support an API to unfold  object columns.
+KDF supports an API to unfold  object columns.
 However, as it still lacks some convenience, here we support of properties from object column with more control over the unfolding process (optionally keep original column, cherry which attributes to unfold, add prefix)
 ```kotlin
 data class City(val name:String, val code:Int)
 data class Person(val name:String, val address:City)